Is therapy covered by my insurance?

 What are C2 medications?
 What is eScribe?

 A C2 medication (also known as a Scheduled II substance or C-II drug) is one of several categories of medications that are more closely monitored than your average prescription by the Drug Enforcement Agency and the Department of Public Safety.
 It includes the stimulant medications (i.e. Ritalin, Concerta, Focalin XR, Vyvanse, etc) for ADHD.
-There are stricter guidelines for these medications that both doctors and patients must follow.
-In the past, these medications could not be called into your pharmacy but had to be hand-written and were voided if not filled within 21 days of being issued.
-C2 medications cannot be ‘refilled’ and require a separate prescription each month.
-Patients who are on C2 medications must be seen by the prescribing physician every 90 days in order to continue the medication.
+There are stricter guidelines for these medications that both doctors and patients must follow: C2 medications cannot be ‘refilled’ and require a separate prescription each month and patients who are on C2 medications must be seen by the prescribing physician every 90 days in order to continue the medication.
+Guidelines do allow for this category of medications to be eScribed (electronically sent) directly to a patient’s pharmacy as long as the above guidelines are followed.